 04 Jun Don’t Shoot the Messenger

-On my way to a try out a new studio I strapped my prized possession on my back and was ready to go.
+On my way to try out a new studio I strapped my prized possession on my back and was ready to go.
 I arrived at the studio, and as I signed in I noticed the yoga teacher starring at my yoga mat.
 I figured she was green with envy, until she strutted over and told me I needed to use a “real” yoga mat for her class.
-I insecurely explained that it WAS a real mat, even pointing at the tag that read “vernice vita yoga mat”.
+I insecurely explained that it WAS a real mat, even pointing at the tag that read “Vernice Vita yoga mat”.
 She insisted that there was no way for me to properly ground down or feel the floor with my (what she had deemed) “Pilates” mat.
 I told her that I needed to protect my knees.
 She kept insisting I put my mat down and use one of hers.
 I refused and uncomfortably took my place in class.

 For most people that would have been end of story.
 Done.

 However, I am cut from a very sensitive cloth.
 Everything sticks with me and affects me to my core.

 I no longer showed my mat off when I went to different studios; I kept to myself about it, sometimes even opting to not bring it to class out of embarrassment.

 For the past two years, I have been sneaking around with my “once prized” yoga mat as if it was contraband.
 Questioning my knowledge and ability as a yoga teacher, I shrunk back.

 Maybe I don’t know what I’m talking about?